cyberrangecz/docs/docs/user-guide-basic/sandbox-agenda/pool.md

     Click the button to delete all allocation requests and sandboxes from the given pool.

     !!! warning
-        All sandboxes must be unlocked and all allocation requests must be finished/stopped.
+        All sandboxes must be unlocked, and all allocation requests must be finished/stopped.

 ??? download "Download"
     Click the button to display a pop-up window to download the ZIP archive.
 The archive contains configuration with the SSH access to a respective sandbox.
 More about SSH access can be found [here](../../user-guide-advanced/sandboxes/sandbox-ssh-access.md).